 Buses stop near the railway station or Preston bus station, which is approximately 15 minutes walk from the Archive.
 If you go down Fishergate Hill, taking the first road on the right, Bow Lane, and continue to Arthur Street, the office is to your right.

-It is possible to order a copy of a document they hold, but some documents are not able to be copied because it may harm the document concerned.
-You also need to complete a copyright declaration form if you take advantage of this service.
+On payment of a fee, it is possible to order a copy of a document they hold, but you will need to know the document reference.
+Some documents cannot be copied because of copyright laws and/or because it may harm the document concerned.
+You will need to complete a copyright declaration form if you take advantage of this service.

-If you are unable to visit in person, they give details of local researchers.
+If you do not wish to use the research service provided by the Office, they give details of local researchers.
 For a fee, these agents are willing to undertake research on your behalf.

 Lancashire Archives is a member of the CARN (County Archive Research Network).